 As the children grow, the vast majority face severe mental health problems related to their lack of attachment with a real family.
 Difficult behaviours begin and many seek to flee the institution to seek attachments elsewhere, on the streets or worse still in dangerous abusive relationships.

-Unequivocable evidence now exists to demonstrate that the vast majority of children experience violence, abuse and neglect in these institutions.
+Unequivocal evidence now exists to demonstrate that the vast majority of children experience violence, abuse and neglect in these institutions.

 This has to stop.
 Children need safe spaces where they can play, grow learn and thrive and Chance for Childhood is committed to prioritising family-based care for every child.

 In the years following the genocide, Rwanda experienced a mass growth in orphanages across the county with unprecedented numbers of orphans and vulnerable children to care for.
-But in line with the Government of Rwanda’s Strategy for National Child Care Reform, Chance for Childhood are working with UNICEF to strengthen family and community-based support for children with disabilities who have been reintegrated from institutions to families as part of the Tubarerere Mu Muryango (TMM) programme (‘Let’s raise children in families’).
+But in line with the Government of Rwanda’s Strategy for National Child Care Reform, Chance for Childhood is working with UNICEF to strengthen family and community-based support for children with disabilities who have been reintegrated from institutions to families as part of the Tubarerere Mu Muryango (TMM) programme (‘Let’s raise children in families’).
 Your support is now ensuring that children can grow up in their families and local community

 Chance for Childhood is specifically helping to identify and map the most marginalised children with disabilities in order to recognise the specific needs and individualised support that each child requires.
 The scale of the problem is demonstrated by the number of children identified, over 6,529 across the first two districts that we have worked across.

 In order to support the scale of the problem we have set up support groups which provide training in communication, feeding, play and all related parenting activities to 4,290 parents.
-Supporting parents with practical skills, a livelihood and education helps to keep families together.
+Supporting parents with practical skills, a livelihood and education help to keep families together.

 Helping parents understand their child’s needs and building peer support in their community prevents family separation and breaks down stigma.
-The costs of providing family-based care is also significantly cheaper than the high ongoing costs of running institutions.
+The costs of providing family-based care are also significantly cheaper than the high ongoing costs of running institutions.

-Access to early childhood education settings for children with special learning needs also plays an important role in preventing a child being sent to an institution.
+Access to early childhood education settings for children with special learning needs also plays an important role in preventing a child from being sent to an institution.
 As well as providing essential stimuli for each child’s development, parents of children with special educational needs also value the respite and /or childcare offered by Early Childhood Education (ECE)centres.

 Chance for Childhood is now proudly able to refer children in the community to ECE centres that have been made more accessible to children with special educational needs, thanks to our inclusive ECE training toolkits which were scaled nationally in Rwanda in 2018-20.